 The bark stroke discussed earlier is the simplest to use to texture trunk and you should practice and get comfortable with it in the beginning.
 There are many other strokes that can be used as well.
 Tapered dark can itself be used to indicate bark as shown below.
 Depending on their use, age and character can be imparted to the trunk.
 Additional techniques are discussed in my workbook.

 Grounding a Trunk:

 It is very important to ground a trunk with grass or any other ground cover.
 More information on drawing grass and other ground cover can be found here.

 Drawing trunk with more bark details:

 In the approach discussed above, the aim is to give a general feel of bark through use of appropriate stroke.
 But as the trunk gets closer to the viewer, more details regarding bark shape and texture need to be shown.
 For this, the general technique is to first draw outline of bark ‘pieces’ and then texture them individually.
 By using different shape for bark pieces and different stroke for shading, different feel for bark can be obtained.
-Two approaches are shown below.
 Individual bark shading is again darkened in one end to give it appearance of roundness and depth.

 Drawing a Ridged Bark:

 In the above techniques, the trunk is not ridged, i.e. it doesn’t have exposed form.
 Old trunks usually have ‘ridges’ and in this technique, ridges are given prominence and indicated to draw trunk.
 This method is useful for depicting old trunks with rough ridged bark.